 In addition, EOIR continues to strive to modernize and digitize its critical information systems.
 The benefits of an electronic filing and case management system are undisputed.
 A fully electronic system will improve case scheduling and adjudication efficiency, reduce time spent on administrative tasks related to paper files, and free additional space to be used for additional staff or court expansion.
-In 2018 EOIR piloted its new electronic filing system, EOIR Courts and Appeals System (ECAS), at five immigration courts and the Board of Immigration Appeals with encouraging results, as over 7,700 attorneys have registered to use ECAS so far, over 37,000 documents have been uploaded, over 10,000 electronic records of proceeding (eROP) have been created, and nearly 175 EOIR users have been trained.
-Although the lapse in appropriations during FY 2019 and the delay in receiving FY 2019 funding delayed the nationwide rollout of ECAS until the beginning of FY 2020, EOIR remains confident that with continued support it can finally realize its goal of a fully electronic and integrated filing and case management system.
+In 2018 EOIR piloted its new electronic filing system, ECAS, at five immigration courts and the BIA with encouraging results, and has now been launched to three additional courts, for a total of eight locations as of the end of CY 2019.
+As of January 23, 2020, nearly 13,000 attorneys have registered to use ECAS so far, over 306,300 documents have been uploaded, over 60,150 electronic records of proceeding (eROP) have been created, and approximately 275 EOIR users have been trained.
+Although the lapse in appropriations during FY 2019 and the delay in receiving FY 2019 funding delayed the nationwide rollout of ECAS until the beginning of FY 2020, EOIR remains confident that with continued support it can realize its goal of a fully electronic and integrated filing and case management system.